NTheo2000/Programming-2/README.md

-# This branch is responsible fro the evaluation process of the company
+# This branch is responsible for the evaluation process of the company